AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

   language Reference Manuals, such as the Ada 2005 LRM for Ada, are the major source for identifying the relevant constructs.

 * *General coverage analysis facilities*, for example the support for coverage exemptions or consolidation capabilities.
-  In addition to validating the tool behavior with respect to the stated requirements, testcases in this category extend the set of exercised code samples where mutliple language features are used in combination.
+In addition to validating the tool behavior with respect to the stated requirements, testcases in this category are also typically designed to exercise multiple kinds of language constructs mixed together.
+They represent a good opportunity to do so as they are not directed to focus on specific contructs by the nature of the requirements to exercise, unlike a core requirment on, say, *If* statements for example.

 We also have `Common` chapter to hold language independant requirements and testcases, essentially regarding the *output report format* which is